mangunowsky/MFBotDocker/README.md

 7. Happy boting!

-# Changing web interface listeining port.
+# Changing web interface listening port.

 To change port on which web interface is listeing you need to edit globalVariables.py file located in Web/Functions/